Checktech43Dev/Ragdolly-2-PRE-ALPHA-/README.md

 If you want to download the game like a normal human being go to this itch page: https://checktech43dev.itch.io/ragdolly-2-pre-alpha

-NOTE: guys, DONT downlaod the .exe it downst work

 Ye this is a thing.